Trivial source character tables of SL(2,q): with

 \subsection{The $\ell$-blocks and trivial source characters of $N$}

-\begin{lem} When $2 \neq \ell \mid q-1$ the Brauer correspondents in $N$ of the $\ell$-blocks of $G$ with non-trivial defect groups are as given in Table~\ref{tab:blocksN}.
+\begin{lem} When $2 \neq \ell \mid q-1$ the Brauer correspondents in $N$ of the $\ell$-blocks of $G$ with non-trivial defect groups are as given in Table~\ref{tab:blocksN}, where the labelling of the non-principal blocks of $N$ comes from \cite[Section 7.1.2]{BonBook}.
 The ordinary characters $\chi_{\widehat{f(M)}}$ of the $kN$-Green correspondents $f(M)$ of the trivial source $kG$-modules $M$ with a non-trivial vertex are as given in Table~\ref{tab:tsmodsN}, where for each $1\leq i\leq n$,

-are sums of $\pi_{q,i}$ pairwise distinct exceptional characters in $\bB_{0}(N)$, resp. $\mathcal{O}Nb_{\alpha_0}$, and for any $\alpha \in \Irr(T_{\ell'})$ with $\alpha^2 \neq 1$,
+are sums of $\pi_{q,i}$ pairwise distinct exceptional characters in $\Irr(\bB_{0}(N))$, resp. $\Irr(\mathcal{O}Nb_{\alpha_0})$, and for any $\alpha \in \Irr(T_{\ell'})$ with $\alpha^2 \neq 1$,

-is a sum of $2\pi_{q,i}$ pairwise distinct exceptional characters in $\mathcal{O}N( b_{\alpha} + b_{\alpha^{-1}})$. \end{lem}
+is a sum of $2\pi_{q,i}$ pairwise distinct exceptional characters in $\Irr(\mathcal{O}N( b_{\alpha} + b_{\alpha^{-1}}))$. \end{lem}

 \begin{proof}